vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/05_bhagavat-paricharyA-paddhatiH.md

 <details><summary>English</summary>

-knowledge, a flower; austeri- ties, a flower; meditation, again the seventh flower; and truth, (one more);-these eight kinds of flowers are dear to Vishnu (God).
+knowledge, a flower; austerities, a flower; meditation, again the seventh flower; and truth, (one more);-these eight kinds of flowers are dear to Vishnu (God).
 </details>